How to Decide?

 Things to Notice

 Backdrops are typically solid/paper, brown or white wood or a custom painted or photographed backdrop.
-Paper backdrops are not ideal for bath sessions as they show water spots (clear vinyl can be used over paper for a reflective look).
+Paper backdrops are not ideal for bath sessions as they show water spots.
 Notice if you prefer one look more than another.
 Find specific parts of each sample image that you like so I have a better idea of your style.